Theo Travis

-Theo Travis (born 7 July 1964 in Birmingham, England) is a British saxophonist, flautist and composer.
-He is best known for being a member of Soft Machine which he joined in 2006 while the group was still using the "Legacy" suffix and for being a member of Gong from 1999 to 2010.
+Theo Travis (born 7 July 1964) is a British saxophonist, flautist and composer.
+He is a member of Soft Machine which he joined in 2006 while the group was still using the "Legacy" suffix and was a member of Gong from 1999 to 2010.

 Biography

 Travis received his degree in music from the University of Manchester specialising in the works of Shostakovich.
-He has made eleven solo albums, mostly as a band leader working in the field of jazz, composing and arranging most of the material.
+He has released eleven solo albums, largely as a band leader in the jazz genre, creating and arranging the majority of the material.
 However, 2003's Slow Life, on which he is the sole performer, is an ambient album employing loops which prefigures his later work with Travis & Fripp.
 He has made about the same number of albums again credited to himself and one (or occasionally more) other collaborator(s), including John Foxx and, as half of Travis & Fripp with Robert Fripp.

 On his albums as band leader, Travis has played with numerous other jazz musicians.
 These have included, on his 2007 album Double Talk, guitarist Mike Outram and organist Pete Whittaker.
 There was no bassist as such on that album: like many Hammond organists, Whittaker plays the bass parts with his left hand and his left foot on the pedals.
 Robert Fripp also guested on two tracks on this album, one of which he co-wrote with Travis.
 Owing to other collaborative commitments, Travis did not record another jazz album for eight years.
 When he did so in 2015, he named his new band Theo Travis' Double Talk after the 2007 album.
 This new band again included both Outram and Whittaker, with the addition of Nic France on drums.

 In 1993, Travis worked alongside bassist Dave Sturt on the Jade Warrior album Distant Echoes - as they would again on that band's 2008 album NOW.
-It was to prove a fortuitous collaboration.
 The pair worked together in the four-piece jazz fusion band The Other Side, releasing the album Dangerous Days in 1994, and, since 1999, with varying guest musicians in their band Cipher which collaborated with Bill Nelson in both the latter's improvisational three-piece live band Orchestra Futura and his more conventional, seven-piece rock band Bill Nelson and the Gentlemen Rocketeers.
-Sturt would also serve as Mix engineer on Travis & Fripp's 2014 album Discretion.
+Sturt was also an engineer on Travis & Fripp's 2014 album Discretion.